A winter wedding at Leaf on Bold Street

 We live in London, Paul is from Dundee and I am from the Wirral.
-We both love Liverpool, we had our first date there, and years of more dates together following that.
-We plan to move back there in a few years – it feels like home to both of us.
+Liverpool is really special to us both.
+We had our first date there, and years of more dates together following that.
+Our plan is to move back there in a few years, as it feels like home.

 Everyone expected Paul to be in a kilt – but he feels better in a suit so went for a compromise – Tartan suit.
 He wanted something fitted which looked designer and cool – but without the price tag.
 Black Watch tartan is one of our favourites and when we found this stylish 3 piece from Noose and Monkey he snapped it up and looked so handsome.

-I have always loved Anna Campbell’s designs – they are vintage, lacy and hand beaded – they look like something out of a film!
-Originally I didn’t know you could buy her designs in the UK and spent a long time trying to find a replacement for my dream “Sierra” dress – then I found Jean Jackson Couture in Manchester – a family run wedding boutique – once I saw the dress in real life I was smitten and felt like me – but bridal (which I never thought I would find) – the shop owners are the loveliest people, they are so kind and genuine, Beck in particular went out of her way to help me and really made my experience so amazing – I loved chatting to her as much as I loved trying on my dress.
+I have always loved Anna Campbell’s designs – they are vintage, lacy and hand-beaded.
+They look like something out of a film!
+Originally I didn’t know you could buy her designs in the UK and spent a long time trying to find a replacement for my dream “Sierra” dress.
+I found Jean Jackson Couture in Manchester and once I saw the dress in real life I was smitten and felt like me.
+The shop owners are the loveliest people, they are so kind and genuine, Beck, in particular, went out of her way to help me and really made my experience so amazing.
+I loved chatting to her as much as I loved trying on my dress.

 Brides shoes – Emmy London – a lovely little shop in London where all shoes are hand embellished – I love my blue shoes.

-My necklace was my wedding gift from Paul – circa 1900 Edwardian necklace – from the same place he got my engagement ring – Miwa’s fine jewellery in Grays Antiques by Bond street.
-Paul’s wedding ring is a combination of his Dad’s and Grandad’s rings melted together – Miwa also sorted this out for him – She is a lovely lady who we plan to visit whenever we want something special or if we just want a chat as she is so nice.
-We love “old” things – the idea that they have been loved before and have a history gives them more meaning we think.
+My necklace, circa 1900 and Edwardian, was my wedding gift from Paul, from the same place he got my engagement ring.
+Paul’s wedding ring is a combination of his Dad’s and Grandad’s rings melted together.
+We love old things.
+The idea that they have been loved before and have a history gives them more meaning we think.

-Tartan was a main theme throughout dues to Paul’s Scottish roots – we loved the idea of giving a tartan scarf as a favour t keep everyone cosy on their walk to Leaf.
-We wanted something everyone could remember the day with and who doesn’t smile at a tartan scarf?
+Tartan was the main theme throughout, due to Paul’s Scottish roots.
+We loved the idea of giving a tartan scarf as a favour to keep everyone cosy on their walk to Leaf.
+It was great to give everyone something they could remember the day with, and who doesn’t smile at a tartan scarf?
 We have about 20 between us!
-We felt mixed colours instead of just one made it festive, warm and informal.
+Mixed colours made it festive, warm and informal.

 We went for dark red, green, navy and yellow for the Bridemaids and the flowers.
-We lived the idea that the bridesmaids would wear a colour that suited them.
+The bridesmaids each wore a colour that suited them.
 I did the flowers myself with the Bridemaids doing their own bouquets the day before as a bit of pre-wedding fun.
 Red roses – the flower of England and blue thistles the colour of Scotland – with other colours thrown in so they were bright and pretty.

-On the trip we got engaged in Scotland we saw lots of wild deer – which we loved – so felt we wanted them to be included in the day.
-As big fans of British wild life we used foxes, robins, deer and of course BEAGLES (because of our most loved family pet beagle Ben) for our wedding stationary and table plan – Our very talented friend and bridesmaid Sam painted the pictured of the animals we used on all our stationary.
+On the trip where we got engaged, we saw lots of wild deer, which we loved.
+As big fans of British wildlife we used foxes, robins, deer and of course BEAGLES (because of our most loved family pet beagle Ben) for our wedding stationery and table plan.
+Our very talented friend and bridesmaid Sam painted the pictured of the animals.

-Paul did some songs with his friend’s Chris and Mark – because….well if you can do it better and for free why not!
-I didn’t know what they were going to play and when Paul sang Wichita Lineman to me it was one of my favourite moments of the wedding, there is a line in the song that has always meant a lot to us and I had engraved on Paul’s wedding gift (watched passed down through his family which I had restored) “and I need you more than want you, and I want you for all time” – there wasn’t a dry eye in the house.
-Other than that we made spotify playlist – we asked for requests from all the guests on their RSVPs and added in all our favourite songs.
+Paul did some songs with his friend’s Chris and Mark.
+I didn’t know what they were going to play and Paul sang Wichita Lineman to me.
+It was one of my favourite moments of the wedding.
+There is a line in the song that means a lot to us and I had engraved on Paul’s wedding gift.
+There wasn’t a dry eye in the house.

-It’s so hard to pick – but we think…first look and walking from venue to venue with our nephew Rhys playing the bag pipes – both of those moments were ones we spent together and they were very emotional for us.
+It’s so hard to pick!
+Probably the first look, and walking through town with our nephew playing the bagpipes.
+Both of those moments were very emotional for us.

-Do it how you want to – don’t listen to others saying “you should do this” “others do this” its your day and you will love it more if it feels like YOUR day!
-Also – get a great photographer as that is the memories you get to keep.
-And finally – have a first look – it was the best idea we have ever had!
-It calmed us both down and allowed us to share a very special moment together before the vows with everyone else there too.
+Don’t listen to others telling you how to do things.
+It’s your day and you will love it more if it feels like YOUR day!
+Get a great photographer as that’s how you capture the memories you get to keep.
+Finally, have a first look.
+It was the best idea we had!
+As a result of having one, we felt calmer and also shared a very special moment together.

 Leaf on Bold Street wedding photography – Babb Photo